broadinstitute/wfl/docs/md/sink.md

      ^Sink  sink     ;; This sink instance
     ]
-    "Update the internal state of the `sink`, consuming objects from the upstream `Queue`, performing any external effects as required.
+    "Update the internal state of the `sink`, consuming objects from the Queue `upstream`, performing any external effects as required.
      Implementations should avoid maintaining in-memory state and making long- running external calls, favouring internal queues to manage such tasks asynchronously between invocations.
 Note that The `Sink` and `Queue` are